Configure Apache and Elasticsearch

 This section discusses two ways to verify that HTTP Basic authentication is working:

-• Using a curl command to verify you must enter a username and password to get cluster status
+command to verify you must enter a username and password to get cluster status - Configuring HTTP Basic authentication in the Magento Admin

-Use a curl command to verify cluster status
+command to verify cluster status

 Enter the following command: